moroz/moroz.dev/content/blog/deploy-phoenix-on-windows-server-2019.md

 echo "Assembling release..."
 mix release $RELEASE_NAME --overwrite
 ```

+Normally, you should set the executable flag on the script with `chmod +x scripts/build-release.sh`, but on Windows, it doesn't
+really make a difference, because NTFS doesn't make this distinction anyway.

 By default, a Phoenix application comes with a `config/prod.secret.exs` file.
 You may want to delete this file and the code that
 imports its settings from inside `config/prod.exs`.